ebanx/woocommerce-gateway-ebanx/readme.txt

 4. There you go, you’re all set!

 == Changelog ==

+= 1.28.1 =
+* Fix - Get settings from gateway and not from inexistent attribute on one-click [#632](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/632)

 = 1.28.0 =
 * Feature - Removed documents from some payment methods of Chilean and Colombian [#617](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/617)